hdunham/Thermosyphon_REopt_Analysis/README.md

 Thermosyphon coefficient of performance can be modeled as a flat value by providing a single value for `COP_curve_points_COP_kw_per_kw`.
 Alternatively, COP can be modeled as a piecewise function, defined by a list of points.
 In this case, `COP_curve_points_ambient_temp_degF` and `COP_curve_points_COP_kw_per_kw` are the temperature and COP values respectively of those points.
 Defaults for these are used when neither input is provided.

 # Running Julia code
 The file src/main.jl is this project's main script to run analyses of DERs to supply a thermosyphon.
-This script defines sites and climate warming scenarios to run, chosen BESS size and cost, and optimization parameters to balance precision and solve time.
-The script then runs REopt for these scenarios, which each produces a JSON file of results.
-Finally, key results are summarized in CSV for each site.
+This script defines sites and climate warming scenarios to run, chosen BESS size and cost, PV costs, and optimization parameters to balance precision and solve time.
+The script then runs REopt for these scenarios, which each produces a JSON file of results (thermosyphon_results_ &ltsite>_ &ltwarming scenario>.json).
+Finally, key results are summarized in CSV for each site (&ltsite>_results_summary.csv).
 Modify src/main.jl and data/thermosyphon_scenario.json as desired and then run the following from this repository's top directory:
 ```julia
 julia --project=.
                _